yuvaldd/FinalProject/README.md

 #### Java: The project is developed using Java, providing a robust and widely used programming language for automation.
 #### TestNG: TestNG is used as the testing framework, offering powerful test configuration options, parallel execution, and detailed reporting.
 #### Page Object Model (POM): The project follows the POM design pattern, enhancing test maintainability and reusability by separating page elements and actions.
+#### Allure Reports: Test results are documented using Allure Reports, providing a clear and interactive visualization of test execution.
+#### Logging: The project includes logging capabilities to capture and document important events during test execution.